brandur/sorg/content/passages-drafts/002-japan.md

 ![Macaques](/assets/passages/002-japan/macaques@2x.jpg)

-The macaques don't make it to the human-accessible part of park every day, but its wardens helpfully post daily status updates to Facebook that read "monkeys!!" or "no monkeys :(" so that you can get a feel for how often they visit (they usually do).
+The macaques don't make it to the human-accessible part of park every day, but its wardens helpfully post daily updates to Facebook that read "monkeys!!" or "no monkeys :(" so that you can get a feel for how often they visit (they usually do).